- Tesla Paint Colors S/X/3/Y

 Aside from reducing pollution and toxins, current low-VOC waterborne paint formulations use significantly more pigment in a layer.
 With old VOC formulations, 4-6 very thin coats were required, with a flash dry between each coat.
 Today’s water-based factory-applied paints require one or two base layers and an optional ½ effect layer.
 The layers depend on the paint formulation used, how much pigment is in the paint, and the equipment used to apply it.
 The number of layers does not affect the end quality.

-Fewer layers mean there is less chance of contamination and dust between coats, far less staging areas and production time is significantly reduced.
+Fewer layers mean there is less chance of contamination and dust between coats, far fewer staging areas and production time is significantly reduced.
 After drying the thickness of high-VOC vs. low-VOC paints are similar.
 A better question is why any automaker would use the old 4 to 6-layer labor-intensive high-VOC paint system.
 Lots of negatives and no positives for a factory today.

 The top vehicle manufacturers, such as BMW, Lexus, Mercedes, Porsche, and Tesla have been using low-VOC waterborne paints in production for many years now on their vehicles.